creyn/Poland-on-maps/README.md

 ![wybory_samorzadowe_2024_wabik_kamila_gminy](src/wybory_samorzadowe_2024/wybory_samorzadowe_2024_wabik_kamila_gminy.png)
 ## About

 I always wanted to create nice maps that I've seen all over the internet.
-From what I know most of them are done in Python and R
+Most of them are done in Python and R

 ## Inspiration